roxana-zeraati/abcTau/README.md

 The basis of aABC algorithm in this package is adopted from a previous implementation (originally developed in Python 2):
 Robert C. Morehead and Alex Hagen.
 A Python package for Approximate Bayesian Computation (2014). https://github.com/rcmorehead/simpleabc.

 Check the Jupyter Notebook Tutorials 1 and 2 to learn how to use abcTau for estimating timescales and performing Bayesian model comparison.
-Three example python scripts are also avaiable for running the package on a cluster.
+Three example python scripts are also avaiable for running the package on a cluster with parallel processing.
 You can use the "check_expEstimates" function from the the "preprocessing" module to check the bias in timescales estimated from exponential fits on your data.

 ## Dependencies